 School-Led Tutoring is one of the three NTP tuition routes for 2021/22.
 Under this route, all eligible state-funded primary, middle and secondary schools and academy trusts in England will receive a direct, ring-fenced grant from the Department for Education to spend on local tutoring provision.

 As part of the NTP, School-Led Tutoring is designed to help close the education gap between pupils and their peers.
 We know that these pupils were disproportionately affected during school disruptions as a result of COVID-19.
 The grant should therefore focus on providing support to these pupils, although schools can use their discretion to extend it to other pupils in need of catch-up support.

 Some internal staff will be required to successfully complete a free, online tutoring training course developed and delivered by Education Development Trust before they can begin delivering sessions.
-This applies to staff without QTS, with the exception of non-QTS teachers who have at least two years’ experience in the subject and phase they wish to tutor in.
+This applies to staff without QTS, with the exception of non-QTS teachers who have at least two years’ experience in the subject and phase in which they wish to tutor in.
 All Teaching Assistants must complete the 11-hour online training course.

 Internal staff with QTS can begin tutoring from September, along with external tutors.
-A shorter course in best tutoring practice will be available for internal staff with QTS and we strongly recommend teachers complete this once it is launched.
-The training will be available from November and more details will be issued in due course.
+A shorter course in best tutoring practice will be available for internal staff with QTS and we strongly recommend teachers complete this once the training becomes available.
+The training will be available from November 8th and more details will be issued in due course.

-The Department for Education has published two documents on School-Led Tutoring which provides comprehensive details on how to plan, access and deliver this tuition route.
+The Department for Education has published two documents on School-Led Tutoring which provide comprehensive details on how to plan, access and deliver this tuition route.
 These should be read together: